hpi-swa-teaching/live-programming-systems/projects/coral/analysisPlan.md

 For example: Application development (coding, debugging, exploration), education, art, science (data exploration), simulation, exploration of ideas or data.
 - Description of user context (professional, amateur, public presentation in front of audience, (un)known requirements, children, ...)

-Coral is used for different tasks in a  3D / CGI studio, for example the deformation of 3D models, replication of models in specific patterns ("Crowd Instancing") and the creation of animations.
+Coral is used for rapid prototyping of CGI algorithms and workflows, for example the deformation of 3D models, replication of models in specific patterns ("Crowd Instancing") and the creation of animations.
 Another totally different usecase is the creation of so called pipeline tools, that are used for example to transfer artefacts from one production step to another.

 Coral is used only by professional 3D artists and pipeline technical directors (TD).
 They know the terminology and typical CGI workflow which means the program doens't have to focus on being easy to understand.